 During my trip to Thailand I visited this wonderful Ang Thong Marine National Park.
-I really loved this protected archipelago of 42 islands, which is situated in the Gulf of Thailand in southern of Koh Phangan and in the northwest of Koh Samui.
+I really loved this protected archipelago of 42 islands, which is situated in the Gulf of Thailand in the Southern of Koh Phangan and in the Northwest of Koh Samui.

 The archipelago receives sediments from the Tapee river, which originates in the Khao Luang mountain in Nakhon Si Thammarat Province.

 The sea around Mu Ko Ang Thong is about 10 meter in deep.

 There is a limited photosynthetic life underwater because of the sunlight, which cannot penetrate the water.
 This affects the symbiotic relationship between the corals and the marine algae resulting a limited amount of corals for marine creatures.
 So in this case, marine creatures have to adapt to this hard environment.

 Wildlife on Ang Thong National Marine Park is diversified.
 Indeed, fishes who live in this area are diverse.

 Butterflyfish, angelfish, parrotfish, stingrays, black tip sharks, groupers are the species of fishes you may find in these waters.
 If fishes cannot be found this is because of the clearness of the water or the strong currents and in these areas saline is dominated by seawards, crabs and brown seaweeds.

 There are many sedentary marine life including sea fans, clams and mussels, which can be seen covering the exposed rock surfaces.

 In this park, there are a lot of different species of trees growing along the beaches but we may also find limestone mountain forests and mangrove forests also classified as dry forests.